Unstructured-IO/.github/profile/README.md

 </h3>

 Welcome to Unstructured Technologies!
-We're delivering the first ever open-source toolkit designed to make it easy to perpared unstructured data like PDFs, HTML and Word Documents for downstream data science tasks.
+We're delivering the first ever open-source toolkit designed to make it easy to prepare unstructured data like PDFs, HTML and Word Documents for downstream data science tasks.
 Check out our core repos:

 - [`unstructured`](https://github.com/Unstructured-IO/unstructured) - Core library with